 November 10, 2012

-Aberdeen moved level on points with the Clydesdale Bank Premier League leaders after an impressive 4-1 victory over hosts St Mirren.
+Aberdeen moved level on points with the Scottish Premier League leaders after an impressive 4-1 victory over hosts St Mirren.

-The Dons showed their clinical side as they punished the home side on the counter-attack and three points takes them alongside Celtic and Hibernian, though both play on Sunday.
+The Dons showed their clinical side as they punished the home side on the counter-attack and three points takes them alongside Celtic and Hibernian, though both play tomorrow.

 Johnny Hayes fired a low shot beyond Craig Samson to open the scoring after 10 minutes and the in-form Niall McGinn doubled the visitors' lead on the stroke of half-time, ending a lightning-fast counter by slamming the ball high into the net.